25% tax credit for research and development

 What additional support is available to me?

-In addition to Tax Credit, there are a number of support networks available for your startup in regards to R&D. For instance, these organisations offer a number of direct support mechanisms, including employment and training grants.
+In addition to Tax Credit, there are a number of support networks and grants available for your startup in regards to R&D. For instance, these organisations offer a number of direct support mechanisms, including employment and training grants.

 They work closely with startups to ensure you have the facilities, resources and supports needed to establish and expand your R&D operations.